Part 1 Exegesis of Psalm 121:1-4 song of ascent

 Psalm 68:15-16 “why do you look with envy, oh mountains with many peaks, at the mountains which God has desired for His abode?".
 The mountains which look with envy are speaking of Mount Bashan referring to this region thus referring to the inhabitants of this region.
 It had been ruled by King Og, a rephaim.
 The land/region was also known as the land of rephaim .
 These are looking at the mountains the Lord has desired for His abode which are put for Israel (the nation and the land).

-Speaking of Babylon, “Behold, I am against you, O destroying mountain, declares the LORD, which destroys the whole earth; I will stretch out my hand against you, and roll you down from the crags, and make you a burnt mountain" (Jeremiah 51:25).
+Speaking of Babylon, "Behold, I am against you, oh destroying mountain, declares the Lord, which destroys the whole earth; I will stretch out my hand against you, and roll you down from the crags, and make you a burnt mountain" (Jeremiah 51:25).

 For YHWH's SANCTUARY –